 We know what you want!
 A trip to St. Joseph, Missouri!

 If you only have a few hours to spend in St. Joseph, we want you to make the most of it.
 So, we’ve compiled a list of things to see and do on your next day trip.
 The people here are friendly, the food is delicious, and the architecture is exquisite.
 Of course, we recommend you spend as much time as you can enjoying ALL the wonderful things we have to offer, but if you only have ONE day and want to experience the most famous “highlights” here are the insider tips.

 Every great visit deserves the perfect souvenir, and if quirky shopping is your thing, we have plenty of places to choose from.
 A wonderful assortment of eclectic local stores located in St. Joseph is definitely worth a stop.
 Nesting Goods, located downtown, features one-of-a-kind home decor items and gifts from local artists, along with unique antiques.
 At Mod Podge Boutique, get ready to wrap your fingers around a truly unique shopping experience.
 “MOD” meaning a modern approach to current fashions & designs.
 “PODGE” is the unique mixture of pattern, material, texture, price points, and overall eclectic vibe.
-At Friedrich’s Market, housed inside an 1889 renovated storefront, find naturally grown, small batch and sustainably sourced food, spices, sundries & quality imports!
+At Friedrich’s Market, housed inside an 1889 renovated storefront, find naturally grown, small batch and sustainable sourced food, spices, sundries & quality imports!
 Step back in time at The Lucky Tiger vintage store, where you’ll find men and women’s clothing of all sizes, jewelry, vinyl records, accessories, vintage gifts, and a variety of antiques.
 Most of our museums have unique and interesting shops, as well.
 Many more shops listed here.